biaoqianwo/simplePdo/README.md

 # simplePdo
 A simple Pdo library for micro PHP framework.
+It can be done for CRUD.
+It support write and read are separation.

 ##How to use

+### import the package
 `composer require biaoqianwo/simplePdo:dev-master`

-Add below code in your file (example index.php):
+###Add below code in your bootstrap file (e.g. index.php):
 ```
 use \Bee\PDO\Model;

 Model::config(require_once __DIR__ . '/app/config/db.php');
 ```

-The db.php like:
+The config file db.php like:
 ```
 return [
     'host' => '127.0.0.1',